-You must notify us of events relating to your grant and provide an opportunity for Board members or representatives at DFAT State Offices or the Australian Embassies to attend.
+You must notify us of events relating to your grant and provide an opportunity for Board members or representatives at DFAT State Offices or the Australian Embassies in the MENA Region to attend.

 12.2 Reporting

 You must submit reports in line with the grant agreement on the Smartygrants.
 We will remind you of your reporting obligations before a report is due.
 We will expect you to report on: